raphw/byte-buddy/README.md

 }
 ```

-Note that the above interceptor does not depend on any Byte Buddy classes.
-This is good news as classes that are
+Note that the above interceptor does not depend on any Byte Buddy class.
+This is good news because none of the classes
-created by Byte Buddy do not require Byte Buddy on the class path!
+that by Byte Buddy generates require Byte Buddy on the class path!
 We can now implement the `Comparator` interface by
 passing an instance of the above class to `MethodDelegation`:

 ```java